FromAriel/SafeEdit/docs/qa_testing_checklist.md

 - [ ] `safeedit log --tail 5` should list touched files and line spans.

 ## 6. Block Command
+- [ ] Reuse the snippet created via `safeedit write` by running `block --body-file qa_sandbox/block_body.txt` to confirm the workflow for multi-line replacements without wrestling with PowerShell quoting.
+- [ ] Run `block --body-here BLOCK` and type a few lines manually, ending with `BLOCK`, to validate heredoc capture.
 - [ ] Insert a block between `// BEGIN GENERATED` and `// END GENERATED`; confirm multi-line diff readability.
 - [ ] Switch to `--mode replace` and ensure existing blocks are replaced, not duplicated.
 - [ ] Run without markers to verify the error includes nearby context hints.